Beautiful people have higher intelligence than ugly people, especially if they are men.

 In a previous post, I show, using an American sample from the National Longitudinal Study of Adolescent Health, that physically more attractive people are more intelligent.
 As I explain in a subsequent post, the association between physical attractiveness and intelligence may be due to one of two reasons.
 Genetic quality may be a common cause for both (such that genetically healthier people are simultaneously more beautiful and more intelligent).
 Alternatively, the association may result from a cross-trait assortative mating, where more intelligent and higher status men of greater resources marry more beautiful women.
 Because both intelligence and physical attractiveness are highly heritable, their children will be simultaneously more beautiful and more intelligent.
 Regardless of the reason for the association, the new evidence suggests that the association between physical attractiveness and general intelligence may be much stronger than we previously thought.

 The National Child Development Study (NCDS) includes all babies born during the week of 03-09 March 1958 in Great Britain (England, Wales, and Scotland), and has followed them for more than half a century throughout their lives.
-When they were 7 and again when they were 11, their teachers were asked to describe the children physically.
+When the children were 7 and again when they were 11, their teachers were asked to describe them physically.
 For the purpose of the analysis below, the children are defined to be attractive if they were described as attractive at both age 7 and age 11.
 They were defined to be unattractive otherwise.
 62% of the NCDS respondents are coded as attractive.
 Their intelligence is measured with 11 different cognitive tests at three different ages (7, 11, and 16).
 NCDS has the best measure of general intelligence available in any large-scale survey data.

 As the graph below shows, attractive NCDS respondents are significantly more intelligent than unattractive NCDS respondents.
 Attractive NCDS respondents have the mean IQ of 104.23, whereas unattractive NCDS respondents have the mean IQ of 91.81.
 The difference between them is 12.42.
 This mean difference implies a correlation coefficient of r = .381, which is reasonably large in any survey data.